MichelCodes123/BT-Bus-Efficiency-Project/README.md

 # Introduction
 The goal of the app is to help improve the decision making process of transit riders on their daily commute.
 Since there are typically various different ways to reach a specific destination, riders may leverage the app to determine which routes tend to arrive on time, or severely late.
 Thus alternate bus routes may be taken in order to reach a destination faster.

+# Demo

+**Note: The demo includes random scores for the bus route shown.
+The video is simply for demo purposes**

 # Methodology